-The detailed roof inspection assessing the condition of shingles, flashing, chimneys, gutters, and downspouts.
+The detailed roof inspection assessing the condition of the roof covering, flashing, gutters, and drainage.
 The evaluation focuses on identifying signs of leaks, damage, or wear to help ensure proper drainage, structural integrity, and long-term performance.

 A comprehensive electrical inspection covering service panels, breakers, and wiring systems to ensure safe and reliable operation.
-This includes testing electrical circuits, light fixtures, and Arc Fault Circuit Interrupters (AFCIs), as well as verifying properly grounded or GFCI-protected outlets.
-The inspection also checks the functionality and placement of smoke and carbon monoxide detectors for overall safety compliance.
+This includes testing electrical circuits, light fixtures, and ARC Fault Circuit Interrupters (AFCIs), as well as verifying properly grounded or GFCI-protected outlets.

-Plumbing inspections evaluates the condition and functionality of a home’s water supply and drainage systems.
-This includes checking visible pipes for leaks, corrosion, or damage, testing water pressure and flow, and inspecting fixtures such as sinks, toilets, showers, and bathtubs.
+Plumbing inspections evaluates the condition and functionality of a property's water supply and drainage systems.
+This includes checking visible pipes for leaks, corrosion, or damage, testing water pressure and flow, and inspecting fixtures such as sinks, toilets and other fixtures.
 The inspection also reviews the water heater for proper operation and safety, examines shut-off valves, and assesses drainage performance to ensure there are no blockages or slow-moving lines.
 Overall, the goal is to identify potential issues and confirm the system is operating safely and efficiently.

-The structural inspection evaluates the integrity and stability of the home’s primary support systems.
-This includes examining the foundation, crawl space or basement, framing, load-bearing walls, beams, and roof structure.
+The structural inspection evaluates the integrity and stability of the property’s primary support systems.
+This includes examining the foundation, framing, load-bearing walls, beams, and roof structure.
 The inspection looks for signs of settlement, cracks, moisture intrusion, wood damage, or other conditions that could affect the building’s strength and safety.
-The goal is to identify any structural concerns and ensure the home is sound and properly supported.
+The goal is to identify any structural concerns and ensure the property is sound and properly supported.

-Inspection of siding, trim, paint, windows, doors, driveways, walkways, decks, porches, and grading/drainage around the home to identify damage, wear, or water intrusion risks.
+Inspection of siding, trim, paint, windows, doors, parking lots, driveways, walkways, patios, porches, and grading/drainage around the property to identify damage, wear, or water intrusion risks.

 Evaluation of walls, ceilings, floors, stairs, railings, doors, and windows for signs of damage, improper installation, or safety concerns.